hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 * `java -jar $PICARD/picard.jar SortSam ` Calls Picard's `SortSam` software package
 * `--INPUT $SAM_FILE` This is where we provide the SAM input file
-* `--OUTPUT $QUERY_SORTED_BAM_FILE` This is the BAM output file.
+* `--OUTPUT $QUERY_SORTED_BAM_FILE` This is the BAM output file
-* `--SORT_ORDER queryname` The options here are either `queryname` or `coordinate`.
+* `--SORT_ORDER queryname` The options here are either `queryname` or `coordinate`

 > #### Why does this command look different from the Picard documentation?
 > The **syntax that Picard uses** is quite particular and the syntax shown in the documentation is **not always consistent**.
 There are two main ways for providing input for Picard: Traditional and New (Barcalay) Syntax.
 Commands written in either syntax are **equally valid and produce the same output**.
 To better understand the different syntax, we recommend you take a look [at this short lesson](picard_syntax.md).

 ### 3. Mark and Remove Duplicates

 An important step in processing a BAM file is to mark and remove PCR duplicates.
 These PCR duplicates can introduce artifacts because **regions that have preferential PCR amplification could be over-represented**.
 These reads are flagged by having identical mapping locations in the BAM file.
 Importantly, it is impossible to distinguish between PCR duplicates and identical fragments.
 However, one can reduce the latter by doing paired-end sequencing and providing appropriate amounts of input material.

 <p align="center">
 <img src="../img/Duplicate_reads.png" width="800">